teamworktf/website_api/GAMEMAPS.md

 ### Get an image thumbnail for a map

 Get an thumbnail URL for a given map.
 Note that image size/format depends on the source of the thumbnail.
 As a rule of thumb, you can expect the image size to be at least 512x286 pixels.
 If you query for an unknown map, or a map without a thumbnail we will respond with an error JSON object (as shown above).
+The image format is either PNG or JPG.

 ```
 https://teamwork.tf/api/v1/map-stats/mapthumbnail/{map_name}?key=YOUR_API_KEY